 There are times God has to practically shove us out of our nest and send us flying into the unknown, because we’re not willing to take a risk on our own.
 Whether it’s God’s plans or ours sometimes we just need to move.

 This is exactly where I was when we moved from Colorado to Mississippi.
 The transition was huge and I made it clear to God and to my husband that I’d had enough change for a while.
 This was Paul’s time to shine and grow in ministry or whatever else, not mine.

 I intended to hunker down, re-calibrate and recover.
 Apparently God had other plans.

 Little did I know I was about to learn how to fall or fly – maybe a little of both.
-Either way the nest I thought I was building and hiding out in was pulled apart piece by piece.
+Either way the nest I thought I was building and hiding out in was being pulled apart piece by piece.

 God cares more about uncovering the potential, passion and purpose lying dormant in you and I, than we do.
-He will unearth your insecurities, weaknesses and limiting beliefs to pull out all the gold that exists underneath.
+He will unearth our insecurities, weaknesses and limiting beliefs to pull out all the gold that exists underneath.

 This is a gift in the end, I promise, although it doesn’t feel like it in real time.
 Especially for an introvert who retreats from the world to recover and refresh.